laurengarcia/url-metadata/README.md

 - Trying to access an `https` resource that has invalid certificate, or trying to access an `http` resource from a page with an `https` origin.

 - A browser plugin such as an ad-blocker or privacy protector.

-**Issue:** Request returns `404`, `403` errors or a CAPTCHA form.
-Your request may have been blocked by the server because it suspects you are a bot or scraper.
-Check [this list](https://dev.to/princepeterhansen/7-ways-to-avoid-getting-blocked-or-blacklisted-when-web-scraping-45ii) to ensure you're not triggering a block.